videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

-4. The Joining screen is all setup.
-Now lets create the `MeetingScreen`.

 ### Creating the Meeting Screen

 1. Create a new `meeting_screen.dart` which will have a Stateful widget named `MeetingScreen`.

-`MeetingScreen` accepts following parameter:
+`MeetingScreen` accepts the following parameter:

-- `meetingId` : This will be the meeting Id we will joining
+- `meetingId`: This will be the meeting Id we will joining
-- `token` : Auth Token to oconfigure the Meeting
+- `token`: Auth Token to configure the Meeting
-- `displayName` : Name with which the participant will be joined
+- `displayName`: Name with which the participant will be joined
-- `micEnabled` : (Optional) If true, mic will be on when you join the meeting else it will be off.
+- `micEnabled` : (Optional) If true, the mic will be on when you join the meeting else it will be off.
-- `webcamEnabled` : (Optional) If true, webcam will be on when you join the meeting else it will be off.
+- `webcamEnabled`: (Optional) If true, the webcam will be on when you join the meeting else it will be off.

 ```js title="meeting_screen.dart"
 import 'package:flutter/material.dart';